Somaliland campaign (1920)

-The Fifth Expedition of Somaliland which took place in 1920, was the final British expedition against the Dervish forces.
+The final British expedition against the Dervish forces in Somaliland took place in 1920.
 Although the majority of the combat took place in January, British troops had begun preparations for the assault as early as November 1919.
-The British forces included elements of the Royal Air Force and the Somaliland Camel Corps.
-After three weeks of battle, Diriye Guure's Dervishes were defeated, bringing an effective end to their 20-year resistance.
+The British forces included elements of the Royal Air Force (RAF) and the Somaliland Camel Corps.
+After three weeks of battle and bombardments, the Dervishes were defeated, bringing an effective end to their 20-year resistance.

 Background

 The British had previously conducted three expeditions to British Somaliland against the dervishes from 1900 to 1904 with limited or no success.
 In 1913, the Dervishes had previously defeated British forces at the Battle of Dul Madoba.
 Following the end of World War I, the British once again turned their attention to the ongoing violence in British Somaliland.

 British plans

 In 1919, the unrest in British Somaliland alarmed the British Government enough for Lord Milner, the Colonial Secretary, to consider sending a military expedition to the protectorate.
-The Chief of the Imperial General Staff, Sir Henry Wilson, advised Milner that at least two divisions would be required and this was likely to cost several million pounds.
+The Chief of the Imperial General Staff (CIGS), Sir Henry Wilson, advised Milner that at least two divisions would be required and this was likely to cost several million pounds.
 Such a cost was seen as being prohibitively expensive in the conditions of post-war austerity.

-Lord Milner then turned to the newly formed Royal Air Force, asking the Chief of the Air Staff, Sir Hugh Trenchard, if he could suggest a solution.
+Lord Milner then turned to the newly formed Royal Air Force (RAF), asking the Chief of the Air Staff, Sir Hugh Trenchard, if he could suggest a solution.
 Trenchard who at that time was most eager to ensure that the air force remained as a separate service, immediately proposed that the RAF should take responsibility for the whole operation.
 Milner argued that some ground troops would be needed and Trenchard replied that the local colonial forces which were already in Somaliland would be sufficient.

 A meeting was arranged to discuss the coming campaign.
 In attendance were: Winston Churchill who was Secretary of State for War and Air, Leo Amery the Colonial Under-Secretary who deputized for Milner, Sir Henry Wilson and Sir Hugh Trenchard.
 Wilson was strongly opposed to a campaign being conducted by the Colonial Office and the Air Ministry which would draw upon the War Office's soldiers.
 However, when Amery and Trenchard stated that under no circumstances would they request troops, Wilson withdrew his objection and consented to the RAF taking the lead.